john-cd/rust_howto/bk/src/language/traits.md

 {{#include ../../crates/language/tests/traits/traits4.rs:example}}
 ```

 One restriction to note is that we can implement a trait on a type only if at least one of the trait or the type is local to our crate.
-If neither are, use the newtype pattern{{hi:Newtype pattern}}:
+If neither are, use the newtype pattern{{hi:Newtype pattern}}.

+The newtype pattern involves creating a new type (typically, a tuple struct with a single field) to wrap an existing type.
+This allows you to implement traits on the wrapper type, even if you don't own the original type or the trait.

 ```rust,editable
 {{#include ../../crates/language/tests/traits/newtype.rs:example}}
 ```

 ## Traits as Parameters {#traits-as-parameters}

+Traits can be used as parameters to functions, allowing the function to accept any type that implements the specified trait.

 ```rust,editable
 {{#include ../../crates/language/tests/traits/traits_as_parameters.rs:example}}